 As we just announced on Twitter (& Facebook), we have come up with a brilliant one-off event for the next few days.
-We will be picking 5 defining events in the history of the British Monarchy and writing a new article about them each over the next 5 days.
-This is our first one and the defining moment we’ve chosen is the Manga Carta.
+We will be picking five defining events in the history of the British Monarchy and writing a new article about them each over the next five days.
+This is our first one and the defining moment we’ve chosen is Manga Carta.

 From the introduction of the first English Monarch [William the Conqueror] in 1066, Monarchs ruled absolutely, with no requirement for public input, government or indeed any opportunity for it, with the exception of a comparatively weak and more-or-less disregarded charter under Henry I in 1100.

 This almost absolute, unquestioned autocracy continued for nearly 200 years until a revolution took place that shook the British Monarchy to its core.
 The Magna Carta.
 Latin for Great Charter was introduced by the Feudal Barons under King John of England.
 When I say introduced, that is a bit of an understatement.
 The Great Charter was forced on John by his less-than-loyal subjects.
 It remains the only example of a document being forced upon a King by his subjects.

 The premise for Magna Carta began when some barons began to conspire against King John in 1209 and 1212; promises made to the northern barons and John’s submission to universal rule of the papacy in 1213 delayed a French invasion.
 Over the course of his reign a combination of higher taxes, unsuccessful wars that resulted in the loss of English barons’ titled possessions in Normandy following the Battle of Bouvines, and the conflict with Pope Innocent III (ending with John’s submission in 1213) had made King John unpopular with many of his barons.